arcadiapage/arcadiapage.github.io/_posts/2020-09-29-why-infps-need-to-visualize-their-goals.md

 Collect the images of what you want to see, who you want to be, and the information you need.
 Pinterest works great for this, but you can also download images from the internet and store them in a folder dedicated to your goal.
 If images don't exist, make sketches.
 Some people like to place a map or poster of where they want to go on their wall.
 Do the same with your goal.

-Check out what you may need to buy or do to make it happen.
+Check out what you need to buy or do to make it happen.
 It's okay if you don't have the money or time now.
 Usually, once you know what kind of investment it may take, you can often find ways to accomplish what you need at a reduced cost with whatever time you have.
 Often these discoveries come via serendipity.

 As you're visualizing your goals, make sure to remember the reason for your trip.
 Much like misguided travelers, often when people reach their goal, it may not feel the way they expected.

-If you don't want to feel rushed, don't imagine yourself running doing everything.
+If you don't want to feel rushed, don't imagine yourself running around doing everything.
 If you want to feel relaxed, imagine yourself reaching your goal in a relaxed way.

 Some may wonder if it's worth it to put so much effort into visualizing goals, and it is!

 The key to making the first step towards any goal is to have a strong mental vision.
 Visualizing builds desire, and desire is the fuel for motivation.
 If you're lacking motivation for a goal, it may be time to return to your vision and make some adjustments.
 Adjust it until it lights a fire inside of you.

 As an INFP, I also love visualizing my goals in detail, because it makes it easier for me to know how to reach them even without an elaborate plan or a time frame.
 I hate to admit this, but even if I start with a time frame, I often end up throwing it out.

 After so much visualizing, the fire burning within me is so intense, I reach my goals sooner than I expect because I'm absolutely driven to put in the work.
 In such a state, trying to stick to a time period holds me back.

 Well, these are my thoughts on goal setting.
 I hope this post helps you to have more motivation to reach your INFP dreams!